Second-order equations and local isometric immersions of pseudo-spherical surfaces: Introduction

-We begin with the case of evolution equations (\ref{evolution}), for which our main result is the following: \begin{Thm} Except for second-order evolution equations of the form where $f_{11, u} \neq 0$ and $f_{12, u_{x}} \neq 0$, there exists no second-order evolution equation describing $\eta$ pseudo-spherical surfaces with the property that the coefficients of the second fundamental forms of the local isometric immersions of the surfaces associated to the solutions $u$ of the equation depend on a jet of finite order of $u$.
-Moreover, the coefficients of the second fundamental forms of the local isometric immersions of the surfaces determined the solutions $u$ of (\ref{EqException}) are universal, i.e., they are universal functions of $x$ and $t$, independent of $u$. \end{Thm}
+We begin with the case of evolution equations (\ref{evolution}), for which our main result is the following: \begin{Thm} Except for second-order evolution equations of the form where $f_{11, u} \neq 0$ and $f_{12, u_{x}} \neq 0$, there exists no second-order evolution equation describing $\eta$ pseudo-spherical surfaces, given as in \cite{ChernTenenblat}, with the property that the coefficients of the second fundamental forms of the local isometric immersions of the surfaces associated to the solutions $u$ of the equation depend on a jet of finite order of $u$.
+Moreover, the coefficients of the second fundamental forms of the local isometric immersions of the surfaces determined by the solutions $u$ of (\ref{EqException}) are universal, i.e., they are universal functions of $x$ and $t$, independent of $u$. \end{Thm}

 Theorem \ref{EvolRes} suggests that there is no real analogue of the sine-Gordon equation within the class of second-order evolution equations describing $\eta$ pseudo-spherical surfaces, from the perspective of the local isometric immersions of pseudo-spherical surfaces associated to their solutions.
-Indeed, even though the special class of evolution equations (\ref{EqException}) has the property that the components of the second fundamental forms of the immersions associated to its solutions depend on jets of finite order of $u$, this dependence is effectively trivial since the second fundamental forms of the immersions are the same for all choices of solutions $u$ (see Proposition \ref{propabcexpluniversal}).
+Indeed, even though the special class of evolution equations (\ref{EqException}) has the property that the components of the second fundamental forms of the immersions associated to its solutions depend on jets of finite order of $u$, this dependence is given in terms of functions of $x$ and $t$ for all choices of solutions $u$ (see Proposition \ref{propabcexpluniversal}).

 The results for second-order hyperbolic equations (\ref{hyperbolic}) are similar, with the notable exception that they single out the sine-Gordon equation as the only equation, up to constants, for which the second fundamental form of the local isometric immersion is not universal.
 In order to state these results, we begin by recalling the classification theorem proved by Rabelo and Tenenblat \cite{RabeloTenenblat90} for equations (\ref{hyperbolic}) describing pseudo-spherical surfaces: